Festivals and Events

 Tanana Valley Sandhill Crane Festival — Fairbanks

-Sponsoring Organization: Arctic Audubon Society and Friends of Creamer's Field
+Sponsoring Organization: Friends of Creamer's Field and Arctic Audubon Society

 Each August as thousands of sandhill cranes begin their southward passage from Alaska and Siberia the Tanana Valley rings with gathering calls.
 One of the best places to catch this spectacle is at Creamer's Field Migratory Waterfowl Refuge in the heart of Fairbanks, Alaska where daily sandhill crane tallies regularly top 1,000.
 The best time to enjoy fall staging is late August and early September.

-The festival includes talks, bird watching, nature walks, workshops and many other related activities with ample opportunities for observing Cranes and other fall migrants.
-The featured guest speaker in 2016 is Paul Tebbel.
+The festival includes talks, bird watching, nature walks, workshops and many other related activities with ample opportunities for observing cranes and other fall migrants.